 L-Glutamine is the most abundant amino acid in the body.
 It is found in high-protein foods - fish, beans, meat and dairy products and research shows that L-Glutamine helps facilitate the release of growth hormone.

 Glutamine Research Highlights

 A study by Castell (2001) showed that in clinical situations and during high-intensity exercise, L-Glutamine decreases the incidence of infections and a study by Khogali et al. (2002) indicates that glutamine may be beneficial for patients with coronary heart disease.

 Two grams of glutamine gets the job done

 These studies by Castell (2001) and Khogali et al. (2002) follow earlier research findings by Welbourne (1995) that two grams of glutamine will significantly increase HGH growth hormone.
 Many protein recovery drinks sold today contain up to five grams of glutamine - so two grams may be considered a small dose.

 What does this mean to you?

-High-intensity training significantly reduces the body's supply of glutamine, and this needs to be replaced.
+High-intensity training significantly reduces the body's glutamine supply, which needs to be replaced.

-The pre-workout strategy of filling up the glutamine fuel tank before training may do much more than simply help to replenish a nutrient that is used during exercise.
+The pre-workout strategy of filling up the glutamine fuel tank before training may do much more than replenish a nutrient used during exercise.
 Glutamine may help facilitate the release of HGH during training.

-L-Glutamine is a powerful supplement and has many wonderful benefits but there can be drug interactions with glutamine and some forms of chemotherapy.
+L-Glutamine is a powerful supplement and has many benefits, but there can be drug interactions with glutamine and chemotherapy forms.
 Always check the possible side effects of supplements with your doctor.